Second and Third Charge Bridging Loans

 How are they different to first charge?

-First charge loans are always repaid first, to the lender that granted the original loan, in the unfortunate event of a default.
-However, first charge loans also differ from second and third charge for several reasons:
+First-charge loans are always repaid first to the lender that granted the original loan in the unfortunate event of a default.

-• Rates: The rates you could be offered for either second or third charge loans are likely to be higher than first charge loans.
-The reason being is that providers need to offset the perceived increased risk.
+• Rates: The rates you could be offered for second—or third-charge loans are likely to be higher than those for first-charge loans.
+Providers need to offset the perceived increased risk.

 They prove how you plan to repay the loan once the term has ended.
 When it comes to properties or land, you could plan to remortgage, but sometimes it is possible to use other methods for repayment – for example, inheritance or investments.